tgoMota/-Training-for-competitions/README.md

-# Competitive-programming
+# Training-for-competitions

-Some problems I solved by training for programming competitions.
+Some problems I solved by training for programming marathons.

 Developed by: Thiago Mota Carvalho